replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on July 15, 2024

 ### New Features {#new-features-v2024-07-15-0}
-* Adds a dropdown to select a specific release in Embedded Cluster install instructions.
+* Adds a dropdown to select a specific release in the Embedded Cluster installation instructions dialog.

 ## v2024.07.09-0